 But today only one of the "original" world wonders still exists (the Great Pyramid of Giza).
 So what should make the modern list?
 We asked our Facebook and Twitter followers to vote for the seven wonders of the world.
 Here are the results:

-Get inspiration for your bucket list with our list of 50 things to do before you die Dropdown content.
-Compare flights Dropdown content, find tours Dropdown content, book hostels Dropdown content and hotels Dropdown content for your trip, and don’t forget to buy travel insurance Dropdown content before you go.
+Get inspiration for your bucket list with our list of 50 things to do before you die.
+Compare flights, find tours, book hostels and hotels for your trip, and don’t forget to buy travel insurance before you go.

 Top image © Arsgera/Shutterstock